google/gke-policy-automation/README.md

 default credentials
 * To use credentials from service account key file pass `--creds` parameter with a path to the file.

-The IAM `roles/container.clusterViewer` is required as a minimum.
+The minimum required IAM role is `roles/container.clusterViewer` on a cluster projects.

 ## Contributing